Breast cancer is cancer that starts in the tissues of the breast. There are two main types of breast cancer:

 Exams and Tests

-Women are encouraged to perform breast self-exams each month.
+Women may choose to perform breast self-exams each month.
 However, the effectiveness of self-exams for detecting breast cancer is debatable.

 Tests used to diagnose and monitor people with a breast lump or breast cancer may include: